Barclay

 No analysis available

-Because public remarks do not permit STR and contain no references to hotel rental pool participation, str_hotel_pool is set to false.
+Because the remarks do not indicate STR is allowed and contain no references to a hotel rental pool program, this feature is false.
+A hotel pool relationship would typically be explicitly advertised if present.

 No analysis available